-By: Robin Fein (Wright) L.C.S.W.
+By Robin Fein (Wright), L.C.S.W.

-When we have diabetes, our consumption of food is basic to survival.
-It’s also intertwined with many complicated physiological and psychological issues.
-According to E.L.Morrison MS, RD, binge-eating is more common among women with type 2:
+When we have diabetes, food is central to survival—but it’s also deeply intertwined with complex physiological and psychological factors.
+Research suggests that binge eating is more common among women with type 2 diabetes.
+According to E. L. Morrison, MS, RD:

 As a 63-year old woman who has lived with depression, binge eating disorder, and Type 2 diabetes, I have often thought, did I have undiagnosed prediabetes that exacerbated my issues?
 Family members on both my mom and my dad’s side of the family had type 2 diabetes– did my genetics set a lifelong battle with food in motion?